 New York’s attorney general has authority to investigate and prosecute securities fraud under the Martin Act, which the office has used to crack down on widespread institutional issues like research analyst bias.
 That was a signature case involving other regulators and led by then-Attorney General Eliot Spitzer.

 The marketplace has changed radically with technology.
 State officials say that In the 1960s, people held their stocks for an average of five years, and that has dropped sharply to less than five days, according to one estimate.
 They also note studies indicating high-frequency traders accounting for about 50 percent of U.S. equity trading volume in 2012.

 Schneiderman didn’t name specific traders or exchanges Tuesday.

 The New York Stock Exchange declined to comment publicly.
 NASDAQ officials also declined to comment.

-The attorney general last fall reached an agreement for Thomson Reuters to stop selling to high-frequency traders a two-second peek at some market-influencing consumer survey results, followed by agreements last month for several financial firms to stop cooperating with analyst surveys that favored some elite clients.
+The attorney general last year reached an agreement for Thomson Reuters to stop selling to high-frequency traders a two-second peek at some market-influencing consumer survey results, followed by agreements last month for several financial firms to stop cooperating with analyst surveys that favored some elite clients.
 An earlier settlement with BlackRock ended its systematic surveying of Wall Street analysts.